emdonahue/SmallKanren/README.md

 ## Installation

 Note: The following installation method no longer works in current versions of Pharo.
 SmallKanren and its dependencies must for the moment be installed manually.
-All dependencies can be found elsewhere on this Github page.
+All dependencies can be found in other repositories on this Github profile ([Cons](https://github.com/emdonahue/Cons) [FunctionalDataStructures](https://github.com/emdonahue/FunctionalDataStructures) [ABBench](https://github.com/emdonahue/ABBench) [Contracts](https://github.com/emdonahue/Contracts)).

 ```smalltalk
 Metacello new